 A central activity of CIRCUSOL is to validate circular solar service models in five large-scale demonstrators.
-The demonstrators are selected to represent different market segments (residential, commercial and utility), different European countries (France, Belgium and Switzerland), and different scale (from single sites to entire region).
+The demonstrators are selected to represent different market segments (residential, commercial and utility), different European countries (Germany, Belgium and Switzerland), and different scale (from single sites to the entire region).
 Together they will validate three key success factors of circular service business models:

 - Environmental benefits.
 The demonstrators will deploy second-life PV and batteries in different market applications.
 Net environmental impacts will be evaluated using life cycle methods.
 As an additional outcome, the demonstrators will also show that solar PSS models can speed up the transition towards renewable energy.